The Real Crete

 - Not included in cost: Travel insurance, tips, drinks, items of a personal nature.

 We start our exploration with an introduction to Cretan history through the Minoan antiquities of Knossos.
-We'll first visit the archeological museum of Heraklion and then the impressive archaeological site of Knossos where we will have a guided tour.
+We'll first visit the fabulous in the company of an expert archaeologist who will then show us round the impressive archaeological site of Knossos.
 Even if this isn't your prime interest, it is compellingly fascinating and gives an insight into the background of so much we will see and do during the holiday.

-Lunch will be in a local taverna at Peza and then we go up to the mythical mountain of Knossos which, as well as being steeped in atmosphere, is home to a large colony of Griffon Vultures.
+Lunch will be in a taverna in the scenic village of Archanes and then we go up to the mythical mountain of Giouchtas which, as well as being steeped in atmosphere, is home to a large colony of Griffon Vultures.
 Here too we will enjoy watching a variety of migratory birds and enjoying endemic plants and spectacular views.
 Crete is one of those places you simply don't know whether to look up or down!
-The day ends with a walk in the traditional village of Arhanes before we return to Heraklion for dinner and overnight.
+We return to Heraklion for dinner and overnight.

 It's time to move on to our last hotel just outside the old city walls of Chania.
-To get there we head south-west from Gerakari to Sfakia and, through a scenic route along the coast, to Frangokastello where we'll be looking for migratory and seabirds arriving from Africa such as Stone Curlew, Short-toed Lark, Collared Pratincole, Wryneck and Red-throated Pipit as well as interesting wetland flora and ground fauna.
-The Askyfou plateau will be an intermediate natural oasis of flora, fauna and interesting people – again giving a balance of interest and including tempting local cuisine.
-We end the day in Chania where we'll be spending the last two nights of our holiday in Hotel Arkadi.
+To get there we head south-west from Gerakari to Sfakia and along a scenic coastal route to Frangokastello where we'll be looking for migratory and seabirds arriving from Africa such as Stone Curlew, Short-toed Lark, Collared Pratincole, Wryneck and Red-throated Pipit as well as interesting wetland flora and ground fauna.
+From here we climb up to the Askyfou plateau, a natural oasis of flora, fauna and interesting people — again giving a balance of interest and including tempting local cuisine which we'll enjoy at a local taverna.
+We end the day in Chania where we'll be spending the last three nights of our holiday ih the Hotel Kriti just outside the walls of the old city.

-One of the great birding sites in Crete is at Agia Lake and we'll spend the whole morning her.
+One of the great birding sites in Crete is at Agia Lake and we'll spend the whole morning here.
 We never know what will turn up.
-Osprey, Marsh Harriers, Little Bittern, Yellow Wagtails, Little Grebe, Squacco Heron, Kingfisher – the list goes on and on.
-There's a nearby restaurant for those who fancy a coffee break!
-Eventually we'll have to tear ourselves away but a real treat of a lunch awaits us nearby with a super opportunity for retail therapy for anything to do with olive oil!
-In the afternoon we visit the gorge of Therisso, combining geological interest with the history of Western Crete.
+Osprey, Marsh Harrier, Little Bittern, Yellow Wagtail, Little Grebe, Squacco Heron, Kingfisher – the list goes on and on.
+Eventually we'll have to tear ourselves away for our scenically stunning drive to the tiny village of Drakona.
+We head up in the direction of the Omalos plateau, stopping for coffee (and the yoghurt with strawberries or oranges is horribly tempting – one between four does it!).
+Here there's also a super opportunity for retail therapy involving anything to do with olive oil!
+Our route continues up to the village of Laki with its beautiful war memorial before we leave the main road for a beautiful drive to Drakona which is where we find the local taverna to be a member of the Slow Food Movement.
+Lunch here has to be the culinary highlight of the tour – and there have already been many!
+Finally we drive to the village of Therisso and its eponymous gorge so combining geological interest with the history of Western Crete.
 We'll return to Chania in time for a look around the old town and its ancient harbour with its Venetian architecture and history.

 All good things come to an end and it's time to get our flight home, hopefully from Chania but this has still to be confirmed as schedules aren't available at the time of writing.